RPL-CS-UCL/seminar-template/content/3-People.md

 type: people
 ---

-Add people to the people folder as the example person.
+Add people to the `content/people` folder as the examples.
 Delete this line in `3-People.md` to remove it.